-Contents: I. Introduction 2.
+This volume takes a fresh look at the issue of tenancy relations and its implications for agrarian development in the context of the changing agro-economic environment of the rural economy.
+Through an extensive field study in four districts of the north-eastern state of Assam, the author studies the nature of the existing tenancy arrangements in the state and analyses its implications, mainly economic, for agricultural development.
+This book studies the efficiency / inefficiency implications of tenancy contracts on cultivation and agricultural development from a broader perspective.
+Selected Contents: I. Introduction 2.
 Tenancy Relations in India: Historical Perspective 3.
 A Sketch of Assam's Agrarian Set-up 4.
 The Current Tenancy Situation in Assam 5.
 Implications of Tenancy Arrangements 6.
 Beyond Tenancy: Contemporary Agro-Economic Environment 7.
-Conclusion and Policy Implications

-2017 978-93-5287-090-5 ₹1305 192 pp Hardback

-Exploring Emergent Global Thresholds

-Towards 2030

-Edited by Richard Falk, Albert G. Professor of International Law and Practice Emeritus at Princeton University, and Visiting Research Fellow, Orfalea Center of Global and International Studies, University of California, Santa Barbara; Manoranjan Mohanty, Distinguished Professor, Council for Social Development; former Professor of Political Science, University of Delhi; Visiting Research Fellow, Orfalea Center of Global and International Studies, University of California, Santa Barbara; and Victor Faessel, Associate Director, Mellichamp Initiative on 21st Century Global Dynamics at the University of California, Santa Barbara, and Secretary of the Global Studies Consortium

-remote as to render the present irrelevant.
+Conclusion and Policy Implications 2017 978-93-5287-090-5 ₹1155 192 pp Hardback Exploring Emergent Global Thresholds Towards 2030 Edited by Richard Falk, Albert G. Professor of International Law and Practice Emeritus at Princeton University, and since 2002, Visiting Research Fellow, Orfalea Center of Global and International Studies, University of California, Santa Barbara; Manoranjan Mohanty, Distinguished Professor, Council for Social Development.
+Former Professor of Political Science, University of Delhi; Visiting Research Fellow, Orfalea Center of Global and International Studies, University of California, Santa Barbara; Victor Faessel, Associate Director, Mellichamp Initiative on 21st Century Global Dynamics at the University of California, Santa Barbara, and Secretary of the Global Studies Consortium Exploring Emergent Global Thresholds presents multiple viewpoints on the possible future of the planet, as well as on what people in different parts of the world hope for and fear about the near future.
+The year 2030 has been chosen as a horizon that is far enough away from immediate concerns, yet not so remote as to render the present irrelevant.
 This volume encourages dialogue on issues and trends that are influencing the planetary future.
 With contributions from leading thinkers and academics from around the world, this prescient volume will interest students and scholars of global studies, international relations, culture studies, peace and conflict studies, and political theory.

-Selected Contents: Introduction: Towards 2030: Global Stirrings from the Himalaya Sphere; Part I: Overview; Part II: Political and Geopolitical Perspectives; Part III: Religion and Secularism; Part IV: Politics from Below; Afterword: Imagining 2030 Contributors: Rajeev Bhargava, Neera Chandhoke, Hilal Elver, Mark Juergensmeyer, Radha Kumar, Vinay Lal, George Mathew, Nivedita Menon, Bidyut Mohanty, Achin Vanaik 2017 978-93-86392-42-8 ₹2010 388 pp Hardback India's Foreign Policy
+Contributors: Rajeev Bhargava, Neera Chandhoke, Hilal Elver, Victor Faessel, Richard Falk, Mark Juergensmeyer, Radha Kumar, Vinay Lal, George Mathew, Nivedita Menon, Bidyut Mohanty, Manoranjan Mohanty, Achin Vanaik

+2017 978-93-86392-42-8 ₹1860 388 pp Hardback

+India's Foreign Policy

-Coping with the Changing World Muchkund Dubey, President, Council for Social Development, Delhi
+Coping with the Changing World

+Muchkund Dubey, President, Council for Social Development, Delhi